There is nothing more beautiful than healthy hair. However, taking care of it is always tricky. Natural oils are here to help to maintain it.

 Hair Type: Good for all types, especially for dry and thick hair

 Usage: Olive oil is one of the most popular drugstore oils that is used for thousands of years.
-It found its way to hair and skin industry since there are claims it adds shine to the hair and improves the look of the skin.
+It found its way to the hair and skin industry since there are claims it adds shine to the hair and improves the look of the skin.

 Olive oil is rich in elements such as oleic acid, squalene, and palmitic acid.
 Their mutual feature is softening both hair and skin.
 This oil penetrates deeply into hair follicles and keeps it moisturized.